jiaweijwjw/quotes/documentation/creating-subnets.md

-# Segmenting your home network using subnets
+# Segmenting your home network using subnets vs VLANs

 Guide on how to isolate the RPI in its own subnet which is separated from the main subnet which all the other devices in the home network connects to.